towolf/towolf.github.com/docs/UpdatePsychtoolbox.markdown

 If you provide a specific targetRevision, then this script will
 \*downgrade\* your copy of Psychtoolbox to the specified revision.
-This is only useful if you experience problems after an update and want to revert to an earlier known\-to\-be\-good release.
+This is only useful if you experience problems after an update and want to revert to an earlier known-to-be-good release.
 Revisions can be specified by a revision number, a specific date, or by the special flag 'PREV' which will downgrade to the revision before the most current one.
 By executing this script multiple times with the 'PREV' specifier, you can incrementally downgrade until stuff works for you.

-UpdatePsychtoolbox cannot change the beta\-vs\-stable flavor of your Psychtoolbox.
+UpdatePsychtoolbox cannot change the beta-vs-stable flavor of your Psychtoolbox.
 To change the flavor, run DownloadPsychtoolbox again.